coatless/brand-yml-templates/README.md

 - [`logo`](https://posit-dev.github.io/brand-yml/brand/logo.html): Specifications for logo usage and minimum clear space
 - [`defaults`](https://posit-dev.github.io/brand-yml/brand/defaults.html): Default values for various design elements

+## Contributing

+We welcome contributions to this repository.
+Please send a [pull request][repopr] with the `_brand.yml` file and `logos/` folder for your brand configuration.

+## License

+The `_brand.yml` files are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

+Please consult the respective brand's guidelines for the logo usage.
+Including the logos in this repository does not imply any endorsement or affiliation with the respective brand.
+The logos are used for demonstration purposes only.

 ## Acknowledgements

 - Quarto for the brand YAML feature